 What We Like and Don’t Like About Danner Super Rain Forest Boots

 What happens after you finally begin to wear this tough boot out?
-Good news, the boot is recraftable and Danner has prepaid service plans to make this boot last forever.
+Some more good news is that the boots are re-craftable, and Danner has prepaid service plans to make this boot last forever.

 Thorogood USA Logger Series